Nyot-Nyot/next-elearning/docs/prd/07-7-epics-stories.md

 Provide system-wide operational control through admin tools.

 * Story: As an admin, I can provision semesters and courses
-* Story: As an admin, I can enroll students after KRS approval
+* Story: As an admin, I can enroll students after KRS (Kartu Rencana Studi) approval
 * Story: As an admin, I can view system metrics and user activity

 #### Epic 5: Productivity & UX Enhancements